Mean fields and fluctuations in compressible magnetohydrodynamic flows: Introduction

 Understanding the properties and nature of a turbulent flow requires the separation of mean and fluctuating quantities.
 Such a separation is well understood for statistically homogeneous random flows where a number of averaging procedures are available.
 Volume or area averaging are most important in astronomy, while numerical simulations provide a further opportunity to average over time.
 Under favourable conditions (defined by ergodic theorems and hypotheses), the resulting averages are equivalent to the statistical ensemble averages employed in theory \citep[e.g.,][]{Monin:1975,Panchev:1971,Tennekes:1972}.
 The ensemble averages are rarely accessible in applications, as their calculation requires the availability of a large number of statistically independent realizations of the random processes.

-Space and time averaging procedures are consistent with ensemble averaging provided they satisfy the Reynolds rules of averaging, such as $\mean{f+g}=\mean{f}+\mean{g}$, $\mean{\mean{f}g}=\mean{f}\mean{g}$ and $\mean{\mean{f}}=\mean{f}$, where $f$ and $g$ are random functions and angular brackets denote averaging \citep[e.g., Sect.~3.1 in][]{Monin:1975}.
-Volume and time averaging only satisfy the latter Reynolds rule in an approximate manner when the scales of variations of the mean quantities and the fluctuations differ significantly (the requirement of scale separation between the averaged quantities and the fluctuations) and the averaging scale is large in comparison with the scale of the fluctuations and small in comparison with that of the mean quantities.
+Space and time averaging procedures are consistent with ensemble averaging $\mean{f+g}=\mean{f}+\mean{g}$, $\mean{\mean{f}g}=\mean{f}\mean{g}$ and $\mean{\mean{f}}=\mean{f}$, where $f$ and $g$ are random functions and angular brackets denote averaging \citep[e.g., Sect.~3.1 in][]{Monin:1975}.
+Volume and time averaging only satisfy the Reynolds rules in an approximate manner when the scales of variations of the mean quantities and the fluctuations differ significantly (the requirement of scale separation between the averaged quantities and the fluctuations) and the averaging scale is large in comparison with the scale of the fluctuations and small in comparison with that of the mean quantities.
 In practice, the mean quantities need to be homogeneous or time-independent for the ensemble and volume (or time) averages to be consistent with each other.

-The outer scale of the interstellar turbulence is comparable to the scale height of the gas density distribution in spiral galaxies (about $0.1\kpc$ and $0.5\kpc$ for the cold and warm diffuse \ion{H}{i}, respectively).
+The outer scale of the interstellar turbulence is comparable to the scale height of the gas density distribution in spiral galaxies (about $0.1\kpc$ and $0.5\kpc$ for the cold and warm diffuse \ion{H}{I}, respectively).
 Therefore, the interstellar turbulent flow cannot be considered statistically homogeneous apart from along the horizontal directions.
-However, numerical simulations of the supernova-driven, multi-phase ISM have relatively small horizontal domains of order $1\kpc\times1\kpc$ or less \citep[e.g.,][]{Korpi:1999b, Joung:2006, deAvillez:2007, deAvillez:2012a, deAvillez:2012b, Gressel:2008, Federrath:2010, Hill:2012, Gent:2013b, Gent:2013a, Gressel:2013, Bendre:2015, Walch:2015, Girichidis:2016a, Girichidis:2016b}.
+However, numerical simulations of the supernova-driven, multi-phase ISM have relatively small horizontal domains of order $1\kpc\times1\kpc$ or less \citep[e.g.,][]{Korpi:1999b, Joung:2006, deAvillez:2007, deAvillez:2012a, deAvillez:2012b, Gressel:2008, Federrath:2010, Hill:2012, Gent:2013b, Gent:2013a, Gressel:2013, Bendre:2015, Walch:2015, Girichidis:2016a, Girichidis:2016b, Girichidis:2018a}.
 Meanwhile, the ISM has a wide range of density and velocity structures (e.g., those related to gas clouds, galactic outflows and spiral patterns) that cover continuously the range of scales from $1 \p$ to $10\kpc$.
 Therefore, scale separation between the random and large-scale ISM flows is questionable at best.
 This poses difficulties for the interpretation of numerical simulations.
 Similar difficulties arise in the interpretation of observations, but numerical simulations have exposed the problems especially clearly.